-Consider the Burr Homestead for your next event
+Consider the Burr Homestead for your wedding or next event!

-Whether for a summer garden wedding or a unique celebration, immerse your guests at the historically renowned Burr Homestead.
-Located in the heart of Fairfield Connecticut’s Town Green historic district at 739 Old Post Road, the Burr Mansion easily accommodates large and small gatherings and offers a variety of options for your corporate event, party, or wedding reception with:
+Whether for a summer garden wedding or a unique celebration, immerse your guests at the historically renowned Burr Homestead, also known as the Burr Mansion.
+Located in the heart of Fairfield Connecticut’s Town Green historic district at 739 Old Post Road, the Burr easily accommodates large and small gatherings.

 - Italianate high ceiling rooms and classically elegant details

 - Four acres of beautiful gardens and reflecting pools

 - Full kitchen facilities with our veranda, gardens, and flexible indoor space provide a backdrop filled with grace and history.

 One of the few venues in Fairfield County with space for tented garden celebrations and flexible catering options, it is the perfect backdrop for a seated dinner, corporate meeting, birthday celebration or wedding reception.
 View our feature in the Connecticut Bride magazine, Marry in a Mansion.
 A Burr wedding was also recently featured on the cover of Fairfield Magazine!
 View the article here

 The History of the Burr